ArtyIF/PrismSync/README.md

 # PrismSync (pre-proof of concept)

+NOTE: I'm dropping this project.
+PrismSync's API as it is right now is a horrible, unintuitive, undocumented mess.

 Currently, PrismSync is a very basic gallery previewer, but it's planned to be a proper client for [PhotoPrism](https://www.photoprism.app/) written in Dart/Flutter with built-in syncing and ability to view local photos when the configured server is unavailable.